mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [Your URL Is Your State](https://alfy.blog/2025/10/31/your-url-is-your-state.html) - A deep dive into how thoughtful URL design can enhance usability, shareability, and performance.
+Learn what state belongs in URLs, common pitfalls to avoid, and practical patterns for modern web apps.

 - [PEP 8: The Style Guide for Python Code](https://pep8.org/)

 - [The Rust Programming Language - The Rust Programming Language](https://doc.rust-lang.org/book/)